Authentication: roar and GLaaS

 Opens a device-code approval flow in your browser: sign in with GitHub, approve

 the device, done.
-The resulting auth state is written to
+The resulting auth token is written to

 ~/.config/roar/auth.json and shared across every roar workspace on the